-Recently, RetailWire discussed What is the Significance of a Smile?
-The topic was based on a report from the UK, The Lost Art of Loyalty which found:
+The topic was based on a report from the UK, The Lost Art of Loyalty, which found:

-59% said a smile and a friendly hello was the most common reason why consumers feel loyal towards small and independent retailers.
+59% of those questioned said a smile and a friendly hello was the most common reason why consumers feel loyal toward small and independent retailers.

 But only 54% of small and medium-size businesses stated their business employed this practice.

 Sales managers can tell you one thing has remained constant for generations; a friendly salesperson sells more than an unfriendly salesperson.

 A lot more.

 The old saw of hiring “friendly people” is great advice.
 Except that what you consider friendly and what your employees may feel is friendly can be worlds apart.

 And when you add into the mix their feelings about having to sell, well, you may be expecting your employees to dig a ditch when all they are coming to work with is a knife; they are ill-equipped to do the job at hand.

 So you might decide to require every retail employee to smile at every customer.
 You might put it in your handbook.
 You might post signs at the register to SMILE.

 So now they are to dig the ditch with only a knife and smile while they are doing it.

-You have to start with why smiling is important - it should be an outward expression of an employee's willingness to serve.
+You have to start with why smiling is important - it should be an outward expression of employees' willingness to serve.

 From the luxury shopper to the dollar store shopper – everyone can spot a phony right away.

-Yes, you can foster friendliness among your retail sales crew by introducing your best customers to your new hires and you can go out of your way to introduce them to each other, but ultimately, you have to be willing to pay to train the employee the process to build rapport.
+Yes, you can foster friendliness among your retail sales crew by introducing your best loyal customers to your new hires and you can go out of your way to introduce them to each other, but ultimately, you have to be willing to pay to train your staff on the process to build rapport.